DGKSK8LIFE/dotfiles/README.md

 # dotfiles

-The files that power my rice; enjoy!
+The files that facilitate my rice; enjoy!